002iw/ZAINAB-PHISHSIM/README.md

 Zainab PhishSim — a small authorized phishing-training simulator for lab use only.

-Warning: This repository is intended for authorized training/testing environments only.
-Do not use it against real third-party systems.
+> Important: This repository is intended for authorized training/testing environments only.
+Do not use this tool against real third-party systems.

 ## Features
 - Create training campaigns